rossaddison/yii2-house2house/README.md

  To install the subscription tables, if you intend to remove the Subscription Free Privilege to a particular user(s), run the following command:

     php yii migrate-db-paypal (linux)
     yii migrate-db-paypal (windows with php path in environment settings)

+ **Installing roles and permissions using SQL** Install roles, and permissions that are built into the software.
+Whilst in the h2h_db database, copy the sql  commands in SQL_roles_permissions/auth and run them in your phpMyadmin SQL section.